ItokawaK/MoNaS/README.md

 Pipeline detail
 --------------

-MoNaS first maps NGS reads to reference genome of each mosquito species with *bwa mem*.
+1. MoNaS maps NGS reads to reference genome of each mosquito species with `bwa mem` for DNA data or `hisat2` for RNA data.

+1. The resulted bam files are sorted, removed PCR duplicates, and indexed with `samtools sort, rmdup, index`.

+1. Each indexed bam file are processed with `gatk HaplotypeCaller`. **ref.bed** will be used to restrict regions analyzed.

+1. `bcftools csq` annotate amino acid changes using information in ref.gff3

-Then, the resulted bam file is sorted, removed PCR duplicates, and indexed with *samtools* functions.
-The indexed bam file is processed with *GATK* for variant calling for the VGSC gene, and then, amino acid changes are annotated with *bcftools csq*.
-Finally, hunam-friendly table decribing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated.
+1. Finally, hunam-friendly table decribing amino acid changes and its corresponding AA positions in *Musca domestica* will be generated.

 Output